Jorge Arche (1905-1956)

 We are available to examine your Arche painting, drawing or sculpture anywhere in the world.

 You will generally receive your certificates of authenticity and authentication report within two weeks.
 Some complicated cases with difficult to research Arche paintings, drawings or sculpture take longer.

 Our clients include Arche collectors, investors, tax authorities, insurance adjusters, appraisers, valuers, auctioneers, Federal agencies and many law firms.

-Jorge Arche authentication from $175.
-Jorge Arche appraisal from $25.
+We Perform Jorge Arche art authentication.
+Jorge Arche appraisal.
 Jorge Arche certificates of authenticity (COA).
-Jorge Arche analysis, research, scientific tests, full authentications.
+Jorge Arche analysis, research, scientific tests, full art authentications.
 We will help you sell your Jorge Arche or we will sell it for you.